-The type of car you drive is likely to have a big effect on the price of your car insurance – find out which cars are the cheapest to insure and why
+Your car is likely to impact the price of your car insurance – we list the cheapest car insurance vehicles and car insurance groups

 1. Chevrolet Spark

 Cheap to buy and decent for safety, the Chevrolet Spark makes up for what it lacks in performance with its cheap car insurance rate.